Tannybuoy/Music-Genie/README.md

 ## What I learned
 [Flutter is among the fastest growing skills for software engineers](https://www.xda-developers.com/flutter-android-design-angular-material-fastest-growing-skills-software-engineers/) and I'm super pumped to be on this wagon.
 * Learnt time management and making checklists to keep track of work.
 * Explored the different widgets available in Flutter.
-[Flutter is among the fastest growing skills for software engineers](https://www.xda-developers.com/flutter-android-design-angular-material-fastest-growing-skills-software-engineers/) and I'm super pumped to be on this wagon.

 ## What's next for music GENiE
 * I believe it will be possible to compare similarity of songs based on whether they generate the same DNA sequence.